mediaexplorer74/YandexMusic/README.md

 ## How to use it / try it
 - Use your Desktop PC.
 Open Yandex Music site via Google Chrome (or Yandex Browser), auth and find Access token (cookee) in Developer Mode.
-- Run my YandexMusic app, tap Settigs, save your token, then try to search&play some song. :)
+- Run my YandexMusic app, tap Settings, save your token, then try to search&play some song. :)

 ## Contribute/ing